 - 2 The DAF developed the Proposed Action and alternatives carried forward for analysis by - 3 weighing all possible courses of action capable of meeting the Purpose and Need.
-Siting location - 4 for the Temporary Facilities and use of Existing Facilities would be essentially similar under any - 5 action alternative and is based on required capacity to temporarily shelter for Afghan evacuees. - 6 These Screening Criteria for siting of grounds for temporary shelter for Afghan evacuees are - based on needs with respect to providing temporary, short-term shelters for Afghan evacuees, - 8 and are listed below: - 9 Site is suitable for temporary human habitation - Site is at least 32 up 250 acres - Staging area for service trailers - Road access to the site - Ability to tie to existing utilities - Air Installation Compatible Use Zone (AICUZ) compliance for density of people and noise - Allows the base to effectively maintain necessary security of the site and its ongoing - 16 missions - Site would limit impacts to existing base operations and missions - Utilize existing base facilities for military support personnel
+Siting location - 4 for the Temporary Facilities and use of Existing Facilities would be the same under each - 5 alternative and is based on required capacity to temporarily shelter for Afghan evacuees.
+These - 6 Screening Criteria for siting of grounds for temporary shelter for Afghan evacuees are based on - 7 needs with respect to providing temporary, short-term shelters for Afghan evacuees, and are - 8 listed below: - 9 Site is suitable for temporary human habitation - 10 Site is at least 32 up 250 acres - 11 Staging area for service trailers - 12 Road access to the site - 13 Ability to tie to existing utilities - Air Installation Compatible Use Zone (AICUZ) compliance for density of people and noise - Allows the base to effectively maintain necessary security of the site and its ongoing missions - Site would limit impacts to existing base operations and missions - 18 Utilize existing base facilities for military support personnel